Skip to main content

 • What it is: An annual local reduction or full removal of real estate tax.

-• Who can get it: Usually homeowners age 65 or older, or permanently and totally disabled, who own and live in the home and meet local income and net-worth rules under Virginia’s local-option law.
+• Who can get it: Usually homeowners age 65 or older, or permanently and totally disabled, who own and live in the home and meet local income and net-worth rules.

 • How it helps: Relief can range from modest to full.
-See the current official programs for Fairfax, Loudoun, Montgomery County, and Richmond.
+Fairfax, Loudoun, Montgomery County, Richmond, and many other localities use some form of exemption.

-• How to apply: File the current-year local form with the commissioner of the revenue, assessor, or finance office.
+• How to apply: File the current-year local form with the commissioner of the revenue, assessor, finance office, or tax relief office.

 • What to gather: Government ID, prior-year tax returns, Social Security statements, pension or retirement tax forms, December bank statements, and deed or trust papers.